Jaguar Cars: Daimler

-In 1950, Jaguar agreed to lease from the Ministry of Supply the Daimler Shadow 2 factory in Browns Lane, Allesley, Coventry, which at the time was being used by The Daimler Company Limited and moved to the new site from Foleshill over the next 12 months.
-Jaguar purchased Daimler – not to be confused with Daimler-Benz or Daimler AG—in 1960 from BSA.
+In 1950, Jaguar agreed to lease from the Ministry of Supply the Daimler Shadow 2 factory in Browns Lane, Allesley, Coventry, which at the time was being used by Daimler and moved to the new site from Foleshill over the next 12 months.
+Jaguar purchased Daimler, not to be confused with Daimler-Benz or Daimler AG, in 1960 from BSA.
 From the late 1960s, Jaguar used the Daimler marque as a brand name for their most luxurious saloons.

-Ownership

-An end to independence
+An end to independence (1965–1984)

 Pressed Steel Company Limited made all Jaguar's (monocoque) bodies leaving provision and installation of the mechanicals to Jaguar.
 In mid-1965 British Motor Corporation (BMC), the Austin-Morris combine, bought Pressed Steel.
 Lyons became concerned about the future of Jaguar, partly because of the threat to ongoing supplies of bodies, and partly because of his age and lack of an heir.
 He therefore accepted BMC's offer to merge with Jaguar to form British Motor (Holdings) Limited.
 At a press conference on 11 July 1965 at the Great Eastern Hotel in London, Lyons and BMC chairman George Harriman announced, "Jaguar Group of companies is to merge with The British Motor Corporation Ltd., as the first step towards the setting up of a joint holding company to be called British Motor (Holdings) Limited".
 In due course BMC changed its name to British Motor Holdings at the end of 1966.

 BMH was pushed by the Government to merge with Leyland Motor Corporation Limited, manufacturer of Leyland bus and truck, Standard-Triumph and, since 1967, Rover vehicles.
 The result was British Leyland Motor Corporation, a new holding company which appeared in 1968, but the combination was not a success.
 A combination of poor decision making by the board along with the financial difficulties of, especially, the Austin-Morris division (previously BMC) led to the Ryder Report and to effective nationalisation in 1975.